emacsmirror/csv2ledger/README.md

 Note that in this transaction alist, the values for date and amount have not been modified by the functions if `c2l-field-modify-functions`.
 This is because `c2l-transaction-modify-function` is called first.
 The result of that function is passed to the functions in `c2l-field-modify-functions`.
 In principle, `c2l-transaction-modify-function` can do anything `c2l-field-modify-functions` can do, but the latter type  of function is conceptually simpler, which is why it's included here.

+### Setting the title ###

 You may also notice that the transaction alist does not contain a value for `title`.
 The `title` field is added to the transaction alist after the functions in `c2l-field-modify-functions` have been applied.
+The function that creates the title is configurable through the option `c2l-title-function.` Its default value is `c2l-payee-or-sender`, which returns the sender if the payee matches the value of `c2l-account-holder` and the payee otherwise.
+It makes sure to check that it does not return an empty string, however, so if either payee or sender is empty, the other field's value is returned, and if both are empty, it returns the string `"Unknown payee"`.

+`c2l-title-function` should be set to a function that takes a transaction as an alist and returns the title of the transaction as a string.
+This means that if you want to use something other than the payee or the sender as the title, e.g., the description field, you can.
+Just write a short function that extracts the relevant value from the transaction and returns it.

+### Setting the amount ###

+As already mentioned above, a CSV file may contain the amount of a transaction in a single column, or it may use separate columns for amounts debit and amounts credit.

 TODO